moose-c/Hyde-Platform/prototype/timeseries-website/README.md

 2) Node applications
 3) Basic web development
 4) Openlayers map website
-Here, a quick overview of these components follows and an explanation how this was learned, in order for the reader to be able to understand and replicate this if desirable.
+Here, a quick overview of these components follow and an explanation how this was learned, in order for the reader to be able to understand and replicate this if desirable.

 ### Docker
 The timeseries-backend application also utilizes docker, and in a more complex way then here.
 See that repository for an explanation, within these dockerfiles only new elements, not explained there, are highlighted.
 A '.dockerignore' file works similarly as a '.gitignore' in that it contains files/folders that are invisible to docker.